-Confirm rules: Click to activate the pending rules.

-Active rules: An overview of the rules you are currently running on the device.

-: Click to delete all rules, both pending and active.
+Confirm rules: Click to activate the pe ending rules.
+Active rules: An overview of the rules you are currently running on the device. : Click to delete an active rule. : Click to delete all rules, both pending and active.

 Custom signed AXIS OS certificate